Le Caire

 Steigenberger Hotel El Tahrir Mid-range

-International comfort two steps from the museum and the Corniche: calibrated rooms and a hearty breakfast in the heart of Downtown.
+International comfort steps from the museum and the Corniche: reliable rooms and a hearty breakfast right in the heart of Downtown.

 Check availability